Architecture

 - Durability — every

 stepis a Workflow checkpoint.
-Non-determinism (time, UUIDs, env reads) flows through theio.*DSL primitives (see 03-dsl) so checkpoint replay stays consistent. - Two-layer dedup — a receiver-level idempotency key collapses redelivery storms before any Workflow is touched; a Workflow-level semantic instance id collapses two distinct deliveries naming the same logical work (same repo + head SHA) onto one execution.
+Non-determinism (time, UUIDs, env reads) flows through theio.*DSL primitives (see 03-dsl) so checkpoint replay stays consistent. - Two-layer dedup — a receiver-level idempotency key collapses redelivery storms (and duplicate cron deliveries) before any Workflow is touched; a Workflow-level semantic instance id collapses two distinct deliveries naming the same logical work (same repo + head SHA, or same cron window) onto one execution.
 Full discipline in 04-gha-integration § Receiver dedup.

 Long-running test handling